Germany's Gerhard Schröder meets with Vladimir Putin over Ukraine — reports | DW | 11.03.2022

 On Thursday evening Schröder-Kim posted a photo showing her praying by a window overlooking St. Basil's Cathedral in Moscow.

-Schröder's surprise trip is another twist in the recent tragic story surrounding the former chancellor.
+Schröder's surprise trip is another twist in the recent drama surrounding the former chancellor.

 Russia has been at war with Ukraine for 14 days.
 Two weeks in which the Social Democrat Schröder refused to distance himself from Putin and give up his lucrative supervisory board positions in the Russian gas industry.